SourceNinja/docs/sourceninja-gem.md

 	gem 'sourceninja'

-You will then need to setup two environment variables in production, `ENV["SOURCENINJA_TOKEN"]` and `ENV["SOURCENINJA_PRODUCT_ID"]`.
-You could set these up in a configuration file that is only used in production, however, that is not suggested.
-You should setup the environment variables according to your hosting documentation.
+6. Setup two environment variables in production, `ENV["SOURCENINJA_TOKEN"]` and `ENV["SOURCENINJA_PRODUCT_ID"]`. _Note: These variables could be set using a configuration file, similiar to the Testing Locally section.
+However, that is not suggested._

 Updated Magically in Production
 -----------------